General Information

 Schematic cross-section of a hybrid cable-stayed suspension bridge.

-The truss is made of L-and U-sections.
-The latter are installed along the outer side of the side trusses and are connected to the bottom chords by short cantilevered L-sections (shown in yellow).
+The truss is made of L- and U-sections; the latter are located on the two longitudinal sides and are connected to the bottom chords by short cantilevered L-sections.
 The height h ≅ 0.4 m.
 Figure 6 shows a side view of the truss.

 Truss girder.